 Distance makes the false grow louder.

 Sound as a poetics and a material is central to my practice.
 I use sound-related concepts such as resonance, feedback, language, code, transmission, signal, and noise to research histories with an eye and ear out for suspect narratives.
-These concepts often propel my investigations into occult areas and across mediums and disciplines such as sculpture, installation, drawing, printmaking, radio, electronics, video, and performance.
+These concepts often propel my investigations into occult subject areas and across mediums and disciplines such as sculpture, installation, drawing, printmaking, radio, electronics, video, and performance.
 I am most interested in those narratives that come to be distilled into cultural iconography, objects, heroes, ideologies, and then exist unexamined—histories calcified by distance from the source.
-Through various research and production modes, I create my own suspect narratives that question what we are fed through mass culture.
+Through various research and production modes, I create my own suspect narratives and material realtionships that question what we are fed through mass culture.